 demonstrates inability or refusal to comply with provisions of M.G.L. c.
 40, § 4E or 603 CMR 50.00;

-demonstrates deficiencies in programmatic quality; or
+demonstrates deficiencies in programmatic quality of the collaborative; or

 demonstrates significant malfeasance, financial or otherwise, by any appointed representative of the collaborative board of directors or any employee of the educational collaborative.

-Remedial Plan: ollaboratives placed on probationary status shall submit a remedial plan to the Department for approval by the Commissioner within 20 days of placement on probationary status.
-Such remedial plan shall outline the steps to be taken by the collaborative and/or the member district(s) to correct the circumstance causing the probationary status.
-The remedial plan shall be provided to each member district and approved by the collaborative board of directors before it is submitted to the Department The Department shall monitor the collaborative’s or the member districts’ progress in meeting the goals of the remedial plan.
+The Commissioner shall provide written notification to the board of directors and to the chairs and superintendents of the member districts of the probationary status, the circumstance(s) that caused the Commissioner to take such action, and the actions necessary to correct the problem.
+Upon a determination by the Commissioner that the health or safety of students is at risk, the Commissioner will order the collaborative board of directors to undertake emergency steps to immediately remedy the circumstances and will monitor the collaborative to ensure compliance with the directive.

-If after 60 days, or such other period as the Commissioner may specify, said plan is unsuccessful in remedying the problem(s) leading to probation or alleviating the cause(s) of the probation, the Commissioner may direct the withholding of funds in accordance with 603 CMR 50.10(3) or suspend or revoke the approval of the educational collaborative in accordance with 603 CMR 50.11.
+A collaborative placed on probationary status shall submit a remedial plan to the Department for approval by the Commissioner within 20 days of being notified that it is on probationary status.
+Such remedial plan shall outline the steps to be taken by the collaborative to correct the circumstance(s) causing the probationary status.
+The collaborative remedial plan shall be provided to each member district and approved by the collaborative board of directors before it is submitted to the Department.
+The Department shall monitor the collaborative’s progress in meeting the goals of the remedial plan.

-Withholding of Funds: Should a collaborative placed on probationary status fail, in the opinion of the Commissioner, to successfully implement its remedial plan, the Commissioner may:
+If after 60 days, or such other period as the Commissioner may specify, said remedial plan is unsuccessful in remedying the circumstance(s) leading to probation or alleviating the cause(s) of the probation, the Commissioner may take one or more of the following actions:

-direct member districts and non-member school districts and charter schools to withhold payments of public funds to the collaborative; and
+direct school districts and charter schools to withhold payments of public funds to the collaborative;

-in consultation with the secretary of administration and finance, withhold state funds being directed to the collaborative or any member district.
+in consultation with the Secretary of Administration and Finance, withhold state funds being directed to the collaborative; and/or

-Release of Funds: Withholding of funds under this paragraph shall conclude only after the Commissioner finds and communicates in writing to the board of directors and member districts that sufficient corrective actions have been taken to address the concerns that led to the withholding of funds.
+recommend that the Board suspend or revoke approval of the collaborative’s written agreement in accordance with 603 CMR 50.10(2).

-50.11 Termination, Suspension, and Revocation
+Suspension or Revocation:

-Dissolution: The collaborative will be dissolved subject to the Commissioner’s receipt of the information noted above.
+The Board, upon notice to the collaborative board of directors and the member districts, may immediately suspend the operation of a collaborative or one or more of its programs if the health or safety of students is at risk.

-The Boardmay immediately suspend the operation of a collaborative or one or more of its programs if the health or safety of students is at risk, and/or revoke approval of an educational collaborative agreement for cause, pending the revocation hearing provisions in 603 CMR 50.11(3), including but not limited to:
+The Board may suspend or revoke approval of an educational collaborative agreement for cause, including, but not limited to:

 a material misrepresentation in the application for approval of the collaborative agreement or amendment to the agreement;

-failure to comply substantially with the terms of the collaborative agreement, with any of the applicable provisions of M.G.L. c.
-40, § 4E, or with any other applicable law or regulation;
+failure to comply substantially with the terms of the collaborative agreement, with any of the provisions of M.G.L. c.
+40, § 4E, CMR 50.00, or with any other applicable law or regulation;

 financial insolvency;